47th Annual Current Concepts in Surgical Pathology

 - Continuing Education

-Refine your diagnostic skills in surgical pathology with this expert-led five-day live virtual course from Harvard Medical School, featuring real cases, subspecialty insights, and practical strategies for clinical excellence.
+Refine your diagnostic skills in surgical pathology with this expert-led, five-day live virtual course from Harvard Medical School, featuring illustrative cases, subspecialty insights, and practical strategies for clinical excellence.

 - Live Online